Hello there! It’s konkaz (@konkazuk) here.

 Right.
 There is not much of difference between this section and what we have just gone through, to be honest.

-You are just going to use one of the ordinary verbs“feel” to describe your present feeling instead of using the Be verb“am”
+You are just going to use one of the ordinary verb “feel” to describe your present feeling instead of using the Be verb “am“.

 It’s just a bit more of variety…

-You have become full after your dinner and now the drowsiness has started striking you… so, you can say…
+You have become full after the dinner and now the drowsiness has started striking you…, you can say…